Core+ C++ Client

 The default timeout used by Deephaven in its clients is 2 minutes.

-Treating network connectivity issues always as potentially transient failures is very useful in terms of making deployed infrastructure, client and servers resilient.
-From the point of view of interactive use, however, it results in some opaqueness for users: if there is a network failure, trying to start a client may look like it just 'sits there' for two minutes before raising an error.
+Network connectivity issues may appear opaque due to the two-minute timeout.
+However, treating network connectivity issues always as potentially transient failures is very useful in terms of making clients and servers resilient.
+It does, however, result in some opaqueness for users: the client may look like it just 'sits there' for two minutes before raising an error.

 Tip

-environment variable before starting a client program.
+environment variable before starting a client program can help debug network and connectivity issues.
 The possible values are info

 and debug